 The Regional Sustainability Initiative team and the member create a water inventory by uploading water utility bills and any stormwater credits into the Energy and Sustainability System.
 The amount of impervious or hard surface surrounding the organization’s space is also considered, and all of this information is inputted into the WRSI calculation.
 A water inventory is created and a baseline is established with a recommended target.

 Waste diversion is the amount of waste that is diverted from landfill to recycling or green bins.
 To establish a waste baseline, organizations can complete a waste audit internally or have their waste management service provider complete one.
-For organizations doing an internal audit, the equation to use is:

 Like the others, a baseline is established and a reasonable reduction target can be set.